Residential and nursing care

 Both residential and nursing homes provide 24 hours a day, seven days a week care and support.
 Nursing homes also have a nurse on duty, if you have a long-term illness or disability that needs a lot of nursing care.

 How do you know if you need residential or nursing care?

 Most people in residential or nursing care homes need a great deal of support a lot of the time.
 You can contact residential homes directly and ask to visit them to see if a home is suitable for your needs.
 There are other options which can support you to remain living at home.

 All homes must be registered with the Care Quality Commission and will be regularly inspected.
 Before deciding on a home, you should get as much information as possible about it - you should read its inspection report and ask for any other information.

 Care Quality Commission

 If you are unhappy about any care service you use, you should talk to the manager of the service.
-If you do not feel you can do this, or it has not helped, then you can contact our customer care team.
+Read our information sheet below about helping to keep your relative safe and happy in a care home.
+If you do not feel you can talk to the manager, or it has not helped, then you can contact our customer care team.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.

 This page was last updated on 1 December 2015